F-1 student visa proof of funds

 All you have to do is to make sure that you are eligible for the scholarship.
 Some of the requirements are having the right positive attitude in school and towards one’s future career, the willingness to excel in his or her academics, and many more.

-Affidavit of Support Form
+Affidavit of support form

-If the student is sponsored by a US citizen, they would need to complete and submit the I-134 Affidavit of Support Form that requires the sponsor to cover any expenses that the student cannot afford.
+If the student is sponsored by a U.S. citizen, they would need to complete and submit the I-134 Affidavit of Support Form that requires the sponsor to cover any expenses that the student cannot afford.

-If the student is sponsored with funds outside the US, then the embassy would check to see if there are any fund transfer restrictions from the specified country.
+If the student is sponsored with funds outside the U.S., then the embassy would check to see if there are any fund transfer restrictions from the specified country.
 If there are any restrictions, the student must be equipped with a letter of evidence that the student will be able to access these funds during the period of study.

 Other Interesting Posts:

-256 Comments
+264 Comments

 1. Chibuzor Omani Chineke says: